napogonowski/Project-1-Mastermind/README.md

 ## Technologies Used
-* JavaScript
 * HTML
 * CSS
+* JavaScript

 ## Getting Started
 Please click the link to access the game: https://napogonowski.github.io/Project-1-Mastermind/

 ## Game Rules
 A secret 4-color code has been set.
 It is your job to crack the code.
 To start the game, you must enter a code submission.
-To do this, you click on the colors in the color selector grid.
+To do this, click on any of the colors in the color selector grid.
 The order in which you click the colors is the order in which they appear on the grid (going from left to right).

 If you are happy with your color code, simply press the "Submit Code" button to recieve your clues.
 Clues will appear on 4 smaller cells (Pegs) adjacent to your code.
 They come in 2 varieties: